mlochbaum/Singeli/README.md

 - `vars`: a tuple, the values of all pointers listed before "over"
 - `begin`: the value of the expression after "from", or number 0
 - `end`: the value of the expression at the end, after "to" if it's there
-- `block`: a special value produced from the for loop's body
+- `iter`: a generator that runs the for loop's body

 Most of the time the generator will evaluate the block—otherwise what's the point?
-This is done with the built-in generator `exec{}`, which is where the magic happens.
-It's called with `exec{index, ptrs, block}`, where `ptrs` is a tuple of pointers (it doesn't have match `vars` created by the for loop), `block` is a for loop block value, and `index` is an index.
-Then it:
+This is done with `iter{index, ptrs}`, where `ptrs` is a tuple of pointers (it doesn't have match `vars` created by the for loop), and `index` is an index.
+This generator:

 - loads a value from each pointer with `load{p, index}`,
 - evaluates the block using these loaded values and `index`,